 For example, let’s say that Deborah and Thomas owned a house.
 Their mortgage is secured by the house, which is jointly owned by Deborah and Thomas with right of survivorship.
 When Deborah died, Thomas simply kept paying the mortgage.
 When he passes away, any remaining balance on the mortgage may be paid by his estate, unless he has made other arrangements.
 Hopefully, he will discuss his estate planning needs with an attorney and leave as much as possible to his and Deborah’s children.

 Have Questions & Concerns About Debt?

 It can be difficult to tell if a debt is still owed.
 Talk to an attorney so you don’t pay debts that are not your responsibility.

 At Keystone Law, we use our estate planning experience to help clients like you make careful decisions about their estate plans.
 Call us at (480) 418-8448 to set up an appointment.
-Although located in Chandler, we also work with clients in the surrounding communities like Mesa, Sun Lakes, Gilbert, and Tempe.
+We offer services for clients throughout Arizona, including Chandler, Gilbert, Sun Lakes, Tempe, Phoenix, Mesa, Scottsdale, and Apache Junction.